Updated June 16, 2021

 Faculty and staff should consult their supervisor for information about reporting to campus.

-Employees are required to respond to a daily symptom check request that will be sent via text message or email.
+Employees are required to respond to a daily symptom check on days they will be on campus.
 The daily symptom checker requires respondents to take a one- to two-minute assessment of their symptoms.
 Once respondents have provided information about their symptoms, they will be provided with feedback.
 The QR approval may be requested in high traffic campus buildings.

 Remote Working Policy